writethedocs/www/docs/topics.rst

 - |:movie_camera:| `Two years of Markdoc: what we’ve learned about balancing developer and author experience </videos/prague/2022/two-years-of-markdoc-what-we-ve-learned-about-balancing-developer-and-author-ex-ryan-paul/>`__
 - |:newspaper:| `Standards in documentation tooling </blog/newsletter-december-2021/#standards-in-documentation-tooling>`__
 - |:movie_camera:| `Hitchhiker’s Guide to Documentation Tools and Processes </videos/prague/2021/hitchhiker-s-guide-to-documentation-tools-and-processes-lukas-reu-ner/>`__
+- |:movie_camera:| `Putting the “tech” in technical writer </videos/portland/2021/putting-the-tech-in-technical-writer-swapnil-ogale/>`__
+- |:movie_camera:| `Documentation as an application: enabling interactive content that is tailored to the user </videos/portland/2020/documentation-as-an-application-enabling-interactive-content-that-is-tailored-to-the-user-ryan-paul/>`__
+- |:movie_camera:| `Model-view-docs: taming large-scale documentation projects using structured data </videos/portland/2020/model-view-docs-taming-large-scale-documentation-projects-using-structured-data-luc-perkins/>`__
 - |:movie_camera:| `The Rocky Road to DocOps </videos/prague/2020/the-rocky-road-to-docops-chris-noonan/>`__
+- |:movie_camera:| `Don’t Fear Migration!
+How to Successfully Move Docs to a New Tool </videos/portland/2020/don-t-fear-migration-how-to-successfully-move-docs-to-a-new-tool-brooke-wayne/>`__
+- |:movie_camera:| `Where Documentation, Cloud-hosted Interactive Tutorials and Continuous Integration Testing Intersect </videos/portland/2020/where-documentation-cloud-hosted-interactive-tutorials-and-continuous-integration-testing-intersect-dan-gunter/>`__
 - |:newspaper:| `How your tools affect your writing </blog/newsletter-december-2019/#how-your-tools-affect-your-writing>`__
 - |:newspaper:| `Deciding on a new tool… </blog/newsletter-october-2019/#deciding-on-a-new-tool>`__
 - |:newspaper:| `… and migrating to a new tool </blog/newsletter-october-2019/#and-migrating-to-a-new-tool>`__